Peter Mathieson (nephrologist): University of Edinburgh

-In February 2025, Mathieson wrote to staff to reveal a deficit of £140m, the largest by a British university during the funding crisis engulfing the sector, and threaten job cuts.
-This surprised many as the university had assets of £3.1 billion and an annual surplus of £85m in 2024.
+In February 2025, Mathieson wrote to staff to announce £140m as the level of recurring savings required to secure the University's financial sustainability.
+He also highlighted that it costs £120m a month to run the institution.
+The university had assets of £3.1 billion and an annual surplus of £85m in 2024.
 While there were structural factors across the sector, the University and College Union described Edinburgh's predicament as a 'manufactured crisis' and blamed uncontrolled capital expenditure (including buying land and buildings), inappropriate accounting metrics, excessive financial targets set as key performance indicators for Mathieson and other senior managers, and the lack of financial controls over an extended period while the new finance system was brought into service.
-In the middle of the crisis, the University at first confirmed and then denied that it had bought the iconic former Scottish Widows Headquarters on Dalkeith Road in Edinburgh and Mathieson was criticised for spending £40,000 on travel and hotels.
+In the middle of the crisis, the University internally announced then denied that it had bought the iconic former Scottish Widows Headquarters on Dalkeith Road in Edinburgh and Mathieson was criticised for spending £40,000 on travel and hotels.
 He was also condemned for taking a second job as a Director of the biotech firm Roslin Cell Therapies in June 2024.

 On 20 May 2025, the Senate, the University of Edinburgh's supreme academic body, approved the motion that "Senate has no confidence in the University Executive’s leadership in relation to the University’s financial situation", by 91 votes to 43.
 Following the vote, trade unions called for an investigation by the Scottish Parliament's Education, Children and Young People Committee, who questioned Mathieson on 4 June but found some responses evasive; parts of Sir Peter's evidence were then rebutted in writing by members of the Senate and by the joint unions.
+University management were further criticised by individual MSPs when expenditure of £750,000 on management consultants was revealed.

+In April 2026, members of Senate requisitioned a special meeting to address senior leaders' continued non-compliance with a motion passed in December 2025 demanding detailed information relating to the "Academic Size and Shape" restructuring project.

+UCU, the trade union representing academic staff declared an industrial dispute over the planned job cuts, starting a marking boycott in May 2026.
+In response, university managers withheld all pay from boycotters even where marking formed a small part of their duties, and threatened the same for non-striking staff refusing to take on additional workloads to cover striking colleagues.
+Dissertation marking was also reportedly reallocated to anonymous external assessors without the usual quality controls.

+Mathieson further refused to implement Senate motions from December 2025 and May 2026 which resolved to hold elections for conveners of senate standing committees governing key academic functions (Education, Academic Policy and Regulations, and Quality Assurance) of the university.
+Instead, Mathieson proposed "unilaterally to make committee appointments contrary to Senate's express vote".
+The university's senior managers were also accused of breaching the Universities (Scotland) Act 1966 by reorganising the College of Medicine and Veterinary Medicine in 2025 without the recommendation of the Academic Senate.